U.S. Senate OKs $1.2T bipartisan infrastructure bill - NewsBreak

 House progressives warned Tuesday that they won’t back the infrastructure bill until the Senate acts on the $3.5 trillion reconciliation bill, the New York Times reported.
 House Democrats hold a slim majority and can’t afford to lose many members on a vote.

+In her statement, Titus said the nation needs a reconciliation bill “that addresses climate change, expands Medicare coverage, invests in child care, universal pre-K, and affordable housing, and provides a pathway to citizenship.
+This bill must make progress in those areas in order to meet the challenges facing Southern Nevadans and the nation.

-The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on Georgia Recorder .
+The post U.S. Senate OKs $1.2T bipartisan infrastructure bill appeared first on Nevada Current .